& First Communion

 If you have any questions, please contact Samantha El-Azem, Director of Formation for Children at email@example.com.

-Families should plan on having their child participate in Catechesis of the Good Shepherd for at least one year prior to their Sacramental preparation year.
-Ideally, the child will have been in the Level 1 Atrium for many years.
+Preparation for the Sacraments of Reconciliation and Eucharist are an extension of the life of faith.
+With this in mind, families should plan on having their child participate in Catechesis of the Good Shepherd for at least one year prior to their Sacramental preparation year.
+Ideally, the child will have had some time in the Level 1 Atrium.

 This will provide a good foundation for the themes the child will ponder in preparing for the Sacraments of Reconciliation and the Eucharist.

-In the Level 2 Atrium, the children are invited to pray about if the Good Shepherd is calling them by name to receive the gifts of the Sacraments of Reconciliation and the Eucharist for the first time.
+In the Level 2 Atrium (6-9 year olds), the children are invited to pray about if the Good Shepherd is calling them by name to receive the gifts of the Sacraments of Reconciliation and the Eucharist for the first time.

 Early in the year, after a period of discernment, those children who feel called to receive the Sacraments submit their names in a special box located in the Atrium.